Bedford Purlieus National Nature Reserve: The Duke of Bedford's Purlieus

 Six generations later, William Russell, the 5th Earl (who would later become Duke of Bedford) was required by Charles I to pay £200 to 'Dissaforest' (sic) his woods at Thornhaugh.
 Never mind that they had been excluded from Forest Law some 350 years before.
-The King needed money to fight the Civil War, and this was one of many ways the Treasury found to raise it.
+The King needed money to fight the English Civil War, and this was one of many ways the Treasury found to raise it.
 The Charter of 8 August 1639 sets out definitively that the woods are now purlieus, that is, land that was once part of a Royal Forest but has been legally disafforested.
 It names the various compartments (or sales) that make up the woods, and affirms that, "for £200 of lawful money of England well and truly paid" the 1,648 acres are "altogether dissaforested".
 It goes on to explain:

 After Charles II made the Earl a Duke in 1694, Thornhaugh Woods were to be known in the estate records as 'the Duke of Bedford's Purlieus'.